Ongoing Initiatives

 Description

-Building on our history as an urban synagogue that chose to stay and stabilize an integrated community, today’s GJC members are focusing on better understanding systemic racism and its many layers.
-We have been increasing our knowledge of Black History and White privilege and examining our own racial histories and the benefits of whiteness that are not available to all citizens.
+Building on our history as an urban synagogue that chose to stay in and stabilize an integrated community, today’s GJC members are focusing on better understanding systemic racism and its many layers.
+We continue to educate ourselves about Black history and White privilege, examining our own racial histories and the benefits of whiteness not available to all citizens.

 GJC members have a long history of shared activities with C.W.
 Henry Elementary School, a West Mount Airy Philadelphia public school.
 Currently, volunteers from GJC and the community at large support a Story Hour, for grades K thru 5 students.
 We enjoy the experience of reading library books to children.
 We have watched the children, listen, interact, and respond to the material in the books.
 The program has enriched the learning experience of the students.
 Listening and connecting to the content of the books promotes their leaning experience.